inventor96/mako-vue/README.md

 - Local development environment is optimized for Linux hosts.
 Other OSes may require additional configuration.
 - Production readiness (security, performance optimizations, etc.) in a Docker context has not been fully tested.
 - Vue DevTools cannot open files in an IDE running on the host while using Docker.
+- Refactor email class to be a service rather than a model.